cjab/weddell/README.md

 Weddell is an Elixir client for [Google Pub/Sub](https://cloud.google.com/pubsub/).

-Documentation can be found at: [https://hex.pm/weddell](https://hex.pm/weddell).

-Code can be found at: [https://github.com/cjab/weddell](https://github.com/cjab/weddell).

 ## Installation

 1) Add Weddell and Goth to your list of dependencies in `mix.exs`: